-• Affordable homes for our tenants
+Affordable homes for our tenants

 We want to ensure we provide warm, energy efficient homes for our tenants, through the new homes that we build and, also by improving the energy performance of our existing homes.
 We will upskill our staff to work with tenants to make sure they understand how to minimise the cost of energy and the positive financial impact this may have at the same time ensuring our rents are fair and affordable.
+This priority has never been more important than in the last twelve months as the cost-of-living crisis took hold.

-• Tailored services to support tenants in their homes
+Tailored services to support tenants in their homes

 We will gain a better understanding of our tenants in order to ensure we're able to provide the right support, either directly or through the partnerships forged within our communities.
 Our aim is to identify and focus support where it's needed, providing tailored services to individuals.
 Where possible, we also aim to deliver services digitally, bringing our tenants on this journey with us.
+Our partnership work has helped us to provide much needed services to tenants during the last year.